flurdy/doubledragon/README.md

 * Any `kubectl` and  `flux` interaction should be read only.
 Those are fine.

-* Sometimes willst troubleshooting you will have to use the scalpel and use `kubectl create|apply|delete` or `flux create`.
+* Sometimes whilst troubleshooting you will have to use the scalpel and use `kubectl create|apply|delete` or `flux create`.

    But minimise the usage, and try to update the yaml to reflect any permanent changes.

-## Add a new cluster
+## Add another cluster

- * You do not have to do it all again

 * Now that you have a working cluster, scrap it.
 If you want to.

   Create a new cluster without all the mistakes from setting up the first cluster.

 * Or when you just need another cluster naturally, you can do the same.

+* In only a few steps, you do not have to do it all again

+### Create and bootstrap another cluster

 * Create the cluster with your provider